 According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in Phoenix is $3,500 per month, which is around 14% lower than the Arizona average of $4,050.
-And if compared to the national monthly average of $4,000, Phoenix residential care home cost is 13% lower.
+And as compared to the national monthly average of $4,000, Phoenix Assisted Living cost is 13% lower.

 Assisted Living rates in Phoenix and the surrounding suburbs depend on multiple factors, including location, level of care, apartment size, and amenities offered in each community.

-The nearest city to Phoenix in terms of distance is Morristown, where the cost is $3,500, similar to the Phoenix average monthly assisted living cost.
-Seniors in Youngtown pay an average of $3,500 per month, which is similar to per month what their peers pay in Phoenix.
+The nearest city to Phoenix in terms of distance is New River, where Assisted Living costs around $3,500 per month, The cost is similar to the monthly median Assisted Living in Phoenix.
+Seniors in Huachuca City pay an average of $4,410 per month, which is $910 lower than per month what their peers pay in Phoenix.

 Apart from assisted living, seniors have multiple care options in Phoenix.
 The senior living you need depends on your required care level and medical conditions.
 For instance, if you require 24/7 medical supervision, a nursing home in Phoenix could be the better choice than Phoenix assisted living care.

 Assisted living communities in Phoenix are designed for seniors who need assistance with ADLs and IADLs.
 And independent living is for active older adults who can live independently.
-Thus, assisted living costs are higher than independent living in Phoenix and lower than more intense medical care options through Phoenix nursing home and memory care facilities.
+Thus, assisted living costs are higher than independent living in Phoenix and lower than more intense medical care options through Phoenix nursing home and memory care facilities in Phoenix.

 Senior living options with different levels of care available in Phoenix are: